 - Measure the centerline.
 Have a look at your ductwork and measure the centerline from the part of the 2×4 wall that is closest to the parallel wall.

 - Mark the duct.
 Measure the duct.
-After you know how wide the duct it, measure 1/2 of that distance from the centerline.
+After you know how wide the duct is, measure 1/2 of that distance from the centerline.
 Add 1 inch to get it just perfect.
-Example: If you have 16-inch duct, measure and mark 9-inches from the centerline.
+Example: If you have a 16-inch duct, measure and mark 9-inches from the centerline.

 - Compare marks with wall studs.
 This is to check if wall studs are adequately spaced (you might need to cut them).

 - Fill the spaces between two studs.

 This is a general principle.
 You can find more detailed installation directions at Duct Kings.

 Blocking Cold Air Return Vents In Summer: Should You Do It?

 Should you adjust your cold air return vents with seasons?
 Should return vents be open or closed in summer?

 Some homeowners are already aware that you should adjust return vents with the season.
 The air return grille should adjust to different room temperatures.

 Here’s what you do in the winter:

 - Block the upper vents (you don’t want to draw warmer air).